Phone-GWP-group

 Huge range of options and impartial advice on genuinely sustainable packaging for your business.

-The 6 tell-tale signs you need protective foam inserts
+The six tell-tale signs you need protective foam inserts

 Posted In: Guides and Advice | Transit Protection

-Identifying the tell-tale signs your business could benefit from using foam inserts
+Identifying the tell-tale signs your business could benefit from foam inserts

-There are many ways in which product or equipment damage can trip you up.
+There are many ways in which product equipment can trip you up.

-You are working on an important project.
-It is imperative that your team working on site do not experience any delays.
-Then you get the call.
-The specialist equipment they need has shown up, but it is not working.
+You are working on an important project, and your team working on-site mustn’t experience any delays.
+Then you get the call: the specialist equipment they need has arrived, but it is not working.

-So now you have to source a replacement, deal with the admin of returning the broken unit, and all the while your team of engineers or field staff are sat twiddling their thumbs with nothing to.
+So, now you have to source a replacement, deal with the admin of returning the broken unit, and all the while, your team of engineers or field staff are sitting twiddling their thumbs with nothing to do.

-However, this is not the only way that items – be they products, specialist tools or equipment, or even parts and components – becoming damaged can cause you problems.
+However, this is not the only way that items – be they products, specialist tools, or equipment, or even parts and components – can become damaged and cause you problems.

 What are foam inserts